kanaya/Pineapple_IIc/README.md

 ## Overview

-Pineapple IIc is a _card_ version of MIDI-computer _Pineapple II._ It can convert 7 analog voltage levels (0-5V) to MIDI Note On/Off signals.
+Pineapple IIc is a _business card_ version of MIDI-computer _Pineapple II._ It can convert 7 analog voltage levels (0-5V) to MIDI Note On/Off signals.

 ## How to build